Wellbeing Team

-Our College offers a highly skilled and approachable Wellbeing Team who manage and oversee referrals to other services and agencies, as well as coordinate and run events and programs that support our students’ mental health and wellbeing.
-The Wellbeing Team includes an Assistant Principal, a Student Wellbeing Leader, a Chaplain, an Adolescent Health Nurse, a psychologist, a Mental Health Practitioner, a Wellbeing administrator and various support workers from the Department of Education Student Support Services.
+Our College offers a highly skilled and approachable Wellbeing Team who work with students to strengthen their mental health, manage and oversee referrals to other services and agencies, and coordinate and run proactive events and programs that support our students’ mental health and wellbeing.
+Our team works with students individually, in small groups and larger groups.
+The Wellbeing Team includes an Assistant Principal, Wellbeing Leader & Mental Health Practitioner, counsellors, a Chaplain, and an Adolescent Health Nurse.

 Assistant Principal - Wellbeing